Occidental Petroleum CEO: 'We support the direct regulation of methane'

 The Trump administration limited the Environmental Protection Agency’s ability to regulate methane emissions from the oil and gas sector in August 2019, as Electrek reported.
 A number of fossil fuel giants opposed Trump’s deregulation, because it makes it harder for them now to make the case that natural gas is “clean.”
 In other words, their current stance is mostly a tactical move to justify natural gas.

-But seeing how we need to reduce emissions as quickly as possible, it’s still beneficial to reinstate methane regulations, and fossil fuel companies are increasingly acknowledging the threat of climate change.
+But seeing how we need to reduce emissions as quickly as possible – and the Congressional Review Act is the fastest way to overturn an existing federal rule – it’s hugely beneficial to reinstate methane regulations, and fossil fuel companies are increasingly acknowledging the threat of climate change.

 Senate majority leader Charles Schumer (D-NY) said: